Shellability and homology of $q$-complexes and $q$-matroids: Abstract

 \section{Abstract}

 We consider a $q$-analogue of abstract simplicial complexes, called $q$-complexes, and discuss the notion of shellability for such complexes.
 It is shown that $q$-complexes formed by independent subspaces of a $q$-matroid are shellable.
-We also outline some partial results concerning the determination of homology of shellable $q$-complexes.
+Further, we explicitly determine the homology of $q$-complexes corresponding to uniform $q$-matroids.
+We also outline some partial results concerning the determination of homology of arbitrary shellable $q$-complexes.